Abstracted-Labs/InvArch/ipf/README.md

   },
   "description": {
     "type": "string",
-    "description": "Description of the IP Token.
+    "description": "Description of the IP File.
 Markdown is supported."
   },
   "name": {
     "type": "string",
-    "description": "Name of the IP Token."
+    "description": "Name of the IP File."
   },
   "attributes": {
     "type": "array",